adcirc/adcirc-spack/README.md

 ```

 This will print out a listing of available versions and options for use within the spack package.
 Unless you have specific needs,
 it is recommended to use the preferred version.
-While development and master are both listed as "safe", the only version that should

 ```bash
 $ spack install adcirc@56.0.2